-Release Aging People in Prison/RAPP works to get elderly and infirm people out of prison.
+Release Aging People in Prison/RAPP works to end mass incarceration and promote racial justice by getting elderly and infirm people out of prison.
 The number of people aged 50 and older in New York State, where RAPP was founded, has risen more than 98% since 2000; it now exceeds 10,000—nearly 20% of the total incarcerated population (“The Crisis”).
-This reflects a national crisis, and we now have chapters in New York, Maryland, Washington, DC, and Richmond, VA.
+This reflects a national crisis in the prison system and the extension of a culture of revenge and punishment into all areas of our society.

 Led by Mujahid Farid, a 2013 Soros Justice Fellow who was incarcerated for 33 years in New York before his release in 2011, RAPP focuses on aging people in prison, many of whom are long-termers convicted of serious crimes.
 Many of these human beings have transformed their lives and developed skills and abilities they lacked before incarceration.
 They could be released from prison with little or no threat to public safety.
 Yet many are denied release, often for political reasons, and they needlessly remain imprisoned into old age.
 These elders could return to their communities if current mechanisms such as parole and compassionate release were correctly utilized.
 We also support legislation like the S.A.F.E.
 Parole Act in New York to reform the parole system and increase the number of releases.